pdoehle/swc-notes/python.md

 print('boiling point of water in Kelvin:', fahr_to_kelvin(212.0))
 ```

 - This is an example of how we compose larger programs.
-Different tasks are broken into smaller functions and the functions are composed together to make programming a difficult task more manageable.
+Different tasks are broken into smaller functions and the functions are composed together to make difficult tasks more manageable.

 - A good rule of thumb is to not have more than a few dozen lines of code in any given function.
-Otherwise reading it and creating it become quite difficult.
+Otherwise reading it and creating it becomes quite difficult.

 - This approach also makes collaboration easier as each collaborator can take a subtask and program their function.
 As long as the outputs are correct for the given inputs, other collaborators can simply use their function without knowing every detail.